godotengine/godot-docs/learning/features/2d/using_tilemaps.rst

 ---------

 To add collision to a tile, create a StaticBody2D child for each sprite.
 This is a static collision node.
-Then, as a child of the StaticBody2D, create a CollisionShape2D or CollisionPolygon.
-The latter is recommended because it is easier to edit:
+Then create a CollisionShape2D or CollisionPolygon as a child of the StaticBody2D.
+The CollisionPolygon is recommended because it is easier to edit.

 .. image:: /img/tile_example3.png

 Finally, edit the polygon, this will give the tile a collision.
-**Remember to use snap!**.
-Using snap will make sure collision polygons are aligned properly, allowing a character to walk seamlessly from tile to tile.
-Also **do not scale or move** the collision and/or collision polygon nodes. leave them at offset 0,0, with scale 1,1 and rotation 0 respect to the parent sprite.
+**Remember to use snap!** Using snap will make sure collision polygons are aligned properly, allowing a character to walk seamlessly from tile to tile.
+Also **do not scale or move** the collision and/or collision polygon nodes.
+Leave them at offset 0,0, with scale 1,1 and rotation 0 with respect to the parent sprite.

 .. image:: /img/tile_example4.png

-Keep adding collisions to tiles until we are done.
+Keep adding collisions to the tiles until we are done.
 Note that BG is just a background, so it should not have a collision.

 .. image:: /img/tile_example5.png

 OK!
 We're done!
-Remember to save this scene for future edit, call it "tileset_edit.tscn" or something like that.
+Remember to save this scene for future edit.
+Name it "tileset_edit.scn" or something like that.

 Exporting a TileSet
 -------------------

-With the scene created and opened in the editor, next step will be to create a tileset.
+With the scene created and opened in the editor, the next step will be to create a tileset.
 Use Scene > Convert To > Tile Set from the Scene Menu:

 .. image:: /img/tileset_export.png